-- the continuing wars in Ukraine and the Middle East, - inflationary pressures, which while falling marginally, are still running at high levels,

-- the increasing cost of living for people, - the increasing cost of goods and services, construction, home improvements, cars etc - the uncertainty about future cuts in ECB lending interest rates, and

-- the pressure and costs associated with the changes required to the way we do things, to ensure we can reach a more sustainable, green and environmentally friendly way of living and doing business.
+- the continuing wars in Ukraine and the Middle East, - inflationary pressures, which have continued to increase in 2025, are running at high levels, - the increasing cost of living for people, - the increasing cost of goods and services, construction, home improvements, cars etc - the uncertainty about future cuts in ECB lending interest rates, and - the pressure and costs associated with the changes required to the way we do things, to ensure we can reach a more sustainable, green and environmentally friendly way of living and doing business.

-While the outlook for the Irish economy is generally positive, challenges will persist.
+While the outlook for the Irish economy remains mostly positive, challenges will persist.
 The Credit Union is acutely aware of these challenges and is well positioned to meet them as they arise:-

 - We have a robust, proven and effective business model - we lend to members' and we facilitate member savings.
-The Credit Union does not offer current accounts or home loan mortgages, which the Board and Management believe are not cost effective or competitive product offerings at this time when compared against similar products offered in the market by Irish Banks.

-- We continue to see steady loan demand from members, which we anticipate will facilitate loan growth into the future.

-- We have an experienced and qualified Lending team who are always available to meet members to discuss their loan requirements.
+The Credit Union does not offer current accounts or home loan mortgages, which the Board and Management believe are not cost effective or competitive product offerings at this time when compared against similar products offered in the market by Irish Banks. - We continue to see steady loan demand from members, which we anticipate will facilitate loan growth into the future. - We have an experienced and qualified Lending team who are always available to meet members to discuss their loan requirements.
 The team works with members to ensure a loan is tailored to meet their income resources.
-Loans are issued after prudent analysis of a member's ability to repay a loan, which helps to protect both the member and the Credit Union to ensure the loan required is affordable for a member.

-- We have increased the loan provision on the loan book in the year from €937,910 to €1,096,212 which provides cover of 6.63% on the gross loan book and is considered a prudent decision.
+Loans are issued after prudent analysis of a member's ability to repay a loan, which helps to protect both the member and the Credit Union to ensure the loan required is affordable for a member. - We have increased the loan provision on the loan book in the year from €1,096,212 to €1,222,220 which provides cover of 6.96% on the gross loan book and is considered a prudent decision.